How to Survive Driving in Ireland (and Actually Enjoy It!)

 Aside from its rainbow-colored storefronts, the town of Dingle is famous for two things – a dolphin named Fungie and Murphy’s Ice Cream.

-Fungie, Dingle’s most famous resident, is a male bottlenose dolphin who has been visiting the fisherman of Dingle Bay for nearly 40 years.
-Frequent hour-long boat tours take visitors out to see the dolphin known for delighting tourists and locals alike.
+Fungie, once Dingle’s most famous resident, was a male bottlenose dolphin who visited the fisherman of Dingle Bay for nearly 40 years.
+Popular boat tours once took visitors out to see the dolphin known for delighting tourists and locals alike.

-Update: Since December 2020, Fungie has not been spotted in the bay.
-No one knows how old Fungie was but locals believe the beloved dolphin has surpassed the normal lifespan for a bottlenose dolphin (about 45 years).
+Sadly, Fungie hasn’t been spotted since 2021.
+No one knows how old Fungie was but locals believe the beloved dolphin surpassed the normal lifespan for a bottlenose dolphin (about 45 years).
+Today, a bronze statue of Fungie commemorates his importance to the community.

-Unfortunately, there isn’t enough time for an hour-long boat trip to see Fungie.
-Instead, we opt for Dingle’s second most famous attraction, Murphy’s Ice Cream.
+Since we can’t see Fungie, we opt for Dingle’s second most famous attraction, Murphy’s Ice Cream.

 Because.
 Ice cream.